Florida Online Sports Betting

 BetMGM runs a fantastic sportsbook as well as an online casino and online poker platform.
 The sportsbook is known for being one of the most popular with its trusted name and good value.
 BetMGM offers one of the widest arrays of bets in the United States sports betting market.

-BetMGM is projected to offer a $600 risk-free bet to Florida, as this is the welcome bonus available in all states that BetMGM runs its online sports betting platform in.
+BetMGM’s Florida offer is projected to offer a $1,000 first bet, as this is the welcome bonus available in all states where BetMGM operates.

-For those of you who like betting on European sports, William Hill is a great option.
-Not only does it have all the American sports wagers, but due to its European roots, it has tons of bets for European soccer, Formula 1, European golf, and more available on its platform.
+For those of you who like betting on European sports, Caesars is a great option.
+Not only does it have all the American sports wagers, but due to William Hill’s European roots, it has tons of bets for European soccer, Formula 1, European golf, and more available on its platform.

 PointsBet is an Australian bookmaker that also only operates in states that it is licensed in.
 In America, it is partnered with NBC Sports.
 The sportsbook is known for offering tons of different ways to wager, like using its invented PointsBetting system.